Syed Ali, Christopher VandenBussche, Cheng-Ying Ho, Doreen Palsgrove, Derek Allison, Ashley Cimino-Mathews

 Posted December 31, 2014

-Listed under: GI; Textbook chapters: Anus & perianal, Esophagus, Pancreas, Small intestine & ampulla, Stomach
+Listed under: GI; Textbook chapters: Anus & perianal area, Esophagus, Pancreas, Small intestine & ampulla, Stomach

 Approximately 20 million gastrointestinal tract biopsies are performed each year in the United States.
 While many of these are straightforward, some are; histologically subtle or involve a complex differential diagnosis.
 This concise visual guide to the full range of neoplastic gastrointestinal specimens; provides the practicing pathologist or trainee with a clear analysis and diagnosis of both common and potentially misleading variants of disease.